awslabs/aws-deployment-framework/docs/admin-guide.md

 insights into the failure.
 Please report the step where it failed and include a copy of the logs when it fails here.

-Once finished, it will trigger the aws-deployment-framework-_pipelines_ pipeline in the _deployment account_ in _your main region_:
+Once finished, it will trigger the `aws-deployment-framework-pipelines` pipeline in the _deployment account_ in _your main region_:

 1. Open your deployment account.